"Leadership and learning are indispensable to each other." - John F. Kennedy

 This is something that Roman Emperor Marcus Aurelius, widely regarded as one of the greatest leaders of all time, wrote extensively about in his Meditations - he saw self-regulation, calm in adversity and a willingness to address problems directly as being central to good leadership.

-In order to develop the qualities that Marcus and so many other great leaders have embodied over the years, it’s essential that we’re in the right state both psychologically and physiologically when making decisions.
-This means training the mind through meditation, eating well, getting plenty of sleep and exercising regularly
+In order to develop the qualities that Marcus and so many other great leaders have embodied over the years, it’s essential that we’re in the right state when making decisions.
+This means training the mind, eating well, getting plenty of sleep and exercising regularly

-While this may be common knowledge, the main point is that very few people act on it.
-When things get hectic the natural response is to prioritise work related tasks over a morning meditation or some exercise, when the reality is that making health a secondary priority is more likely to make you a sub par leader and decision maker.
+While this may be common knowledge, very few people act on it.
+When things get hectic the natural response is to prioritise work related tasks over some exercise, when the reality is that making health a secondary priority is more likely to make you a sub par leader and decision maker.

 5) Lead With Others, Not In Isolation